 Used many times in The Lord of the Rings.
 For example, when Saruman is casting a weather spell from atop Orthanc, his wizard robes billow around him dramatically although it may be justified because of altitude.
 Wind gets faster the higher up you go, and if you're standing on top of a bloody huge tower you're gonna get hit with a Dramatic Wind.
 Also, he was, y'know, conjuring a wind.

-In Face/Off some wind blows just in time to blow Castor Troy's coattails as he arrives at the airport and climbs out of his car.
-This is the scene that firmly introduces his character in the flesh (not counting a flashback sequence).
+In Face/Off some wind blows just in time to blow Castor Troy's coattails behind him as he strides from his car over to Pollux and his waiting aircraft.
+This is the scene that firmly introduces his character as a badass (not counting a flashback sequence).

 Shaolin Soccer: spoofed when the Shaolin monks all triumphantly assemble on a rooftop looking quite the worse for wear since leaving the monastery.
 One monk wears a ratty bathrobe that catches the dramatic wind like a Badass Longcoat would in a normal situation.